clobrano/clobrano.github.io/_posts/blog/2017-07-05-gnome-calendar-first-contribution.md

 > The Newcomers Guide is for developers who want to participate in coding GNOME's apps

-Two projects were (and are) interesting to me, [Polari](Polari) and [Calendar](Calendar), but I am not (yet) very familiar with javascript and I have always preferred using my calendars from a desktop application than from the "famous-web-based-one", so I choose the latter.
+Two projects were (and are) interesting to me, [Polari](Polari) and [Calendar](Calendar), but I am not very familiar with javascript, yet, and I have always preferred using my calendars from a desktop application than from the "famous-web-based-one", so I chose the latter.

 The first newcomers Calendar bug I saw was this one<a rel="nofollow" href="#footnote2" id="ref_footnote2"><sup>2</sup></a>: